-The purpose of the Data Management Plan (DMP) to consider the many aspects of data management, data and metadata generation, data preservation- maintenanceand analysis, whilst ensuring that data is well managed at present and prepared for preservation in the future.
+The purpose of the Data Management Plan (DMP) is to consider the many aspects of data management and FAIR principles including data and metadata generation, data preservation- maintenance- and analysis, whilst ensuring that data is well managed at present and prepared for preservation in the future.
 This Data Management Plan is compiled according to the Guidelines on FAIR Data Management in H2020, and the Guidelines to the Rules on the Open Access to Scientific Publications and Open Data Access to Research Data in H2020.

-The DMP establishes the development, execution and supervision of plans, policies, programmes and practices that control, protect, deliver and enhance the value of data and information assets.
-Based on this definition, the following process and procedures for data management are defined:
+The current document is the second (updated) version of the DMP.
+The first version of the DMP established plans, policies, programmes and practices that control, protect, deliver and enhance the value of data and information assets.
+Based on this definition, the following process and procedures for data management have been defined: